randallkentbrown/swen356-containerization-lab/README.md

 In addition to `server.py`, there are two files required for the server to operate properly.
 Both `config.json` and `data.json` must be in the same directory as `server.py`. `config.json` is accessed at startup to properly configure the server. `data.json` is accessed during runtime to provide data when the `/data` route is called.

 ## Your Task
 The Dockerfile in this repo needs some tender, loving care.
 Read up on the [Docker reference](https://docs.docker.com/engine/reference/builder/), then put back the missing commands in the Dockerfile.
 After that, build a new Docker image and run a container from it.
 When running the container you'll need to forward your host machine's port 80 to the container's port 80.
 Once your container is running, you can check the web server by accessing 127.0.0.1:80 in a browser, with `wget`, or through an HTTP Client like Postman, assuming you've published the ports successfully.
 We'll be around to check in, so be sure to ask if you need help.
+Note that the server configuration specifies the IP 0.0.0.0; rest assured that this is correct.
+It allows the server to bind to its exterior IP address instead of just its loopback address, which then lets Docker connect your networking to it when the container is run with the correct flags.

+Once you've got that done, play around with some of the management commands that Docker provides.
+You can stop, start, and remove containers and images as you see fit.
+Use `docker container help` or `docker image help` to see all the ways you can mess around with images and containers.
+If that gets boring maybe give some of the other commands you can try!

 ### Goals
 * Make sure the container builds successfully.
 * After running the container, you can access the `/hello` route.
 * If you added any extra keys to the `data.json` file, make sure those are available through the `/data` route.
+* Try out the image and container management commands.

 ### Hints
 * Using the `-y` flag on `apt-get` commands will make the program automatically say yes to any prompts.